 In the event that your child or loved one died as a result of the attack, we can also help you file a wrongful death claim and seek justice and compensation for your losses.

 We have the legal knowledge needed to get you compensation, and we work diligently throughout the process to better our chances of doing exactly that.
 In California, the statute of limitations associated with dog bite accidents is two years from the date of the injury.
-This makes it important to hire legal representation as soon as possible following your attack.
+This makes it important to secure a lawyer and hire legal representation as soon as possible following your attack.

-Reach out to us today to schedule your free initial consultation.
+Reach out to us today to schedule your free initial consultation with an experienced dog bite lawyer.
 During this meeting, which can be held in person or over the phone, we can discuss your case and answer any questions you may have.
 We have represented individuals throughout the Greater Los Angeles Area since 1980 and are skilled litigators who understand that facts are the most important factor in dog bite claims.
 We offer services in English as well as Russian, Portuguese, Spanish, and Tagalog as well.